 Looking for the best WoW Classic addons?
-With the release of Burning Crusade Classic, you may have decided to take the plunge back into Blizzard's old-school MMO.
-And while World of Warcraft is still going strong, the original user interface leaves a lot to be desired.
-Luckily, there are a number of addons that clean things up a bit.
+With the imminent release of Wrath of the Lich King Classic, you might have decided to take the plunge back into Blizzard's old-school MMO.
+While World of Warcraft is still going strong, the original user interface leaves a lot to be desired.
+Luckily, there are a number of addons that help tidy things up a bit.

-Many of today's WoW addons won't work in Classic, but there are plenty that do.
+Many of today's WoW addons won't work in Classic, but there are plenty that have their own separate versions.
+So if you're planning to venture back to Northrend and eventually confront the Lich King himself at Icecrown Citadel, you should make sure your UI is up to the task.
 Here's a list of the best WoW Classic addons you can use to help make your journey back in time that much easier.

 How to install WoW Classic addons